GoogleCloudPlatform/DataflowTemplates/v2/datastream-to-spanner/README_Cloud_Datastream_to_Spanner.md

 * **transformationClassName**: Fully qualified class name having the custom transformation logic.
 It is a mandatory field in case transformationJarPath is specified.
 Defaults to empty.
 * **transformationCustomParameters**: String containing any custom parameters to be passed to the custom transformation class.
 Defaults to empty.
 * **filteredEventsDirectory**: This is the file path to store the events filtered via custom transformation.
 Default is a directory under the Dataflow job's temp location.
 The default value is enough under most conditions.
+* **shardingContextFilePath**: Sharding context file path in cloud storage is used to populate the shard id in spanner database for each source shard.It is of the format Map<stream_name, Map<db_name, shard_id>>.
+* **tableOverrides**: These are the table name overrides from source to spanner.
+They are written in thefollowing format: [{SourceTableName1, SpannerTableName1}, {SourceTableName2, SpannerTableName2}]This example shows mapping Singers table to Vocalists and Albums table to Records.
+For example, `[{Singers, Vocalists}, {Albums, Records}]`.
+Defaults to empty.
+* **columnOverrides**: These are the column name overrides from source to spanner.
+They are written in thefollowing format: [{SourceTableName1.SourceColumnName1, SourceTableName1.SpannerColumnName1}, {SourceTableName2.SourceColumnName1, SourceTableName2.SpannerColumnName1}]Note that the SourceTableName should remain the same in both the source and spanner pair.
+To override table names, use tableOverrides.The example shows mapping SingerName to TalentName and AlbumName to RecordName in Singers and Albums table respectively.
+For example, `[{Singers.SingerName, Singers.TalentName}, {Albums.AlbumName, Albums.RecordName}]`.
+Defaults to empty.
+* **schemaOverridesFilePath**: A file which specifies the table and the column name overrides from source to spanner.
+Defaults to empty.